 - Get Creative (e.g. gardening, crafts, arts, media, drama etc.)

 - Get Together (e.g. positive social opportunities, understanding social environments, history and culture)

 - Get Healthy (e.g. cooking lessons and nutritional information, sports and fitness classes, mental wellbeing sessions, information on the negative impacts of substance misuse on health)

 - Get the Skills to Succeed (e.g. group workshops, work tasters and placements, job shop)

-We also offer Mentoring, which takes the form of one-to-one support from a particular volunteer matched with one of our young people supporting them with their individual SMART goals.
-Example goals could include working on communication skills/assertiveness, advice around budgeting, shopping and healthy eating, prioritising issues, using local amenities such as leisure centres and libraries; and generally offering a listening ear through informal engagements
+We also offer Mentoring, which takes the form of one-to-one support from a particular volunteer matched with one of our young people and supporting them with meeting their individual SMART goals.
+Example goals could include working on communication skills and assertiveness, advice around budgeting, shopping and healthy eating, prioritising issues, using local amenities such as leisure centres and libraries and generally offering a listening ear through informal meetings.